newsocialist/nsbooks/labours-new-economics/original/women-and-childcare-in-capitalism-part-4.md

 However, this does not mean ceding control over the care of our children, for the ways in which childcare is delivered should not be incidental to our aims, taken out of democratic control and handed over either to private companies, or the state.
 Here it is important to go back to Federici:

 > It is one thing to set up a day care center the way we want it, and then demand that the State pay for it.
 It is quite another thing to deliver our children to the State and then ask the State to control them not for five but for fifteen hours a day...In one case we regain some control over our lives, in the other we extend the State’s control over us[^6].

-*Alternative Models of Childcare: Co-operative Playgroups*
+### Alternative Models of Childcare: Co-operative Playgroups

 Like the Playgroup Movement in the 60s, 70s and 80s, a grass roots self-help movement by mothers, and it’s New Zealand equivalent, the Playcentre Movement, which began during the war and is still active, parents democratic involvement in care challenges the sharp distinction that views childcare as only occurring when parents, particularly mothers, are absent from it (and ideally at work).
 Federici, again, observes how “welfare mothers, for example, denounced the absurdity of the government policy that recognizes childcare as work only when it involves the children of others”[^7].
 In contrast, the [Playcentre Federation](http://www.playcentre.org.nz/) describes in its philosophy how it “recognises the parents as the first and best educators of their own children.
 Playcentre families receive a unique early childhood experience with opportunities for whanau/families to learn together.”

 There needs to be a more fluid conceptualisation of childcare that belies the strict separation between formal and informal childcare, and care inside and outside the home.
 This means childcare that mothers, and parents in general, are not excluded from.
 Instead of parents only relation to other parents being as consumers, co-operative provision allows women to create networks of support in their local community.
 In this 1980 film, Parents in Playgroup, one woman describes how “I was a lonely mum, came to Honiton with my husband’s job, I didn’t want to come, I started playgroup, and I needed the playgroup, very much, I was very lonely, I was a mum help and then I started staying when I wasn’t a mum help.”

-<iframe width="640" height="360" src="https://www.youtube.com/embed/jW-6kTgV2eA" frameborder="0" allowfullscreen></iframe>

 Cooperative care recognises and builds on the capacities that parents have, and are already using everyday, to care for children, but without naturalising this ability – and Crowe explains how fathers were involved in Playgroups too, as they have been in delivering co-operative childcare today.
 It allows for parents to learn from the shared wisdom of other parents, as well as recognising that parents need support, and benefit from interactions with, and training from, childcare professionals.
 This means childcare workers are given a new importance, reflected in their pay and conditions1, as Crowe writes, when parents turn to professionals for “advice, guidance and support”, they do so “within the context of a redefined relationship of self-confidence and partnership”[^8].
 In this sense of partnerships, it is important that childcare workers also have co-operative control alongside parents.
 [Lucie Stephens](http://b.3cdn.net/nefoundation/c142e402b391ed2097_z7m6ibzpa.pdf) has further researched how co-operatives operating today are beneficial for children, parents and workers.